Managing type 2 diabetes can require changing your lifestyle.

 These medications and how they work can be confusing.

-- the differences between the 9 classes of diabetes meds and how they work to lower blood glucose
+- the differences between the 13 classes of type 2 diabetes meds and how they work to lower blood glucose

-- the pros and cons of the 9 different meds
+- the pros and cons of the 13 different medication classes

 Metformin is regarded as the most effective first-line of defense in type 2 diabetes treatment.
 But there are many other medications out there that may work just as well, if not better, for you and your situation.